LSA: Modeling Aspect Sentiment Coherency via Local Sentiment Aggregation: Related Works

-Another approach to extracting implicit sentiment is sentiment coherency modeling.
-Compared to coarse-grained implicit sentiment research~\cite{KauterBH15,ZhouWZH21,LiaoWCWZ22,ZhuangLLHC22}, the aspect's implicit sentiment learning in ABSC remains challenging. \our leverages coherency to aggregate implicit sentiments efficiently.Some researchers have formulated tasks aimed at modeling implicit sentiments and opinions.
+Compared to coarse-grained implicit sentiment research~\cite{KauterBH15,ZhouWZH21,LiaoWCWZ22,ZhuangLLHC22}, the aspect's implicit sentiment learning in ABSC remains challenging. \our\ leverages coherency to aggregate implicit sentiments efficiently.
+Some researchers have formulated tasks aimed at modeling implicit sentiments and opinions.
 For instance, \citet{CaiXY20} proposed a quadruple extraction task (aspect, category, opinion, and sentiment), while \citet{Murtadha2022PWSZL} proposed a unified framework that crafts auxiliary sentences to aid implicit aspect extraction and sentiment analysis.
-In contrast to these works, \our\ sidesteps the efficiency bottleneck of syntax modeling by eliminating structure information and proves to be adaptable to existing methods as it is a transferable paradigm independent of base models.

-\citet{LiZZZW21} present a supervised contrastive pre-training mechanism to align the representation of implicit sentiment and explicit sentiment.
-However, it relies on fine-tuning on a large-scale sentiment-annotated corpus from in-domain language resources, which may be resource-intensive and inefficient.
+In contrast to these works, \our\ sidesteps the efficiency bottleneck of syntax modeling by eliminating structure information and proves to be adaptable to existing methods as it is a transferable paradigm independent of base models. \citet{LiZZZW21} presents a supervised contrastive pre-training mechanism to align the representation of implicit sentiment and explicit sentiment.
+However, it relies on fine-tuning a large-scale sentiment-annotated corpus from in-domain language resources, which may be resource-intensive and inefficient.